-When the monitoring generation of the unit whose end is being waited for (that is, the root jobnet with a start condition) is in the Now monitoring status or an execution generation of that unit is in the Now running status, the unit with a wait condition waits for the wait condition to be satisfied in the Wait for start time or Wait for prev. to end status.
+If a unit with wait conditions is scheduled for execution, the unit waits for the wait conditions to be met in the Wait for start time or Wait for prev. to end status under either of the following conditions: While the monitoring generation of the waiting-target unit (jobnet with start conditions) is in the Now monitoring status or while the execution generation is in the Now running status.
 Which status the unit enters depends on the type of the unit.
 For details about the status of a unit with a wait condition until the wait condition is satisfied, see Table 2-11.